The Journey to starting school

 The first step is to fill out our application form which can be found here.
 The application and payment is confirmed to you by email along with a notification that your child has joined the relevant assessment list.

 Children join Reception from their fourth birthday, which should fall on or before 31 August in their year of entry.
-All children applying to join our Reception class are invited to attend two assessment mornings.
-These informal play sessions take place on a Saturday during the Spring or Summer Terms prior to the September they would begin at school.
-The first session will be a family event where you will have the opportunity to meet with staff and for your child to familiarise themselves with the surroundings.
-During the second session your child will complete some activities with our teachers in one of the classrooms for about 45 minutes.
+All children applying to join our Reception class are invited to attend an assessment morning.
+These informal play sessions take place on a week day in the year prior to the September they would begin at school.
+During the session your child will complete some activities with our teachers in one of the classrooms for about 45 minutes.
 We ask that parents leave their child/children with us for that short time.
-Whilst you wait for your child, you will have the chance to get to know us better over refreshments with members of our team.
-Alternatively, you are welcome to leave us with a contact number and take the opportunity to explore our wonderful surroundings.

 An offer of a place can only be made once all references have been received from your previous school (for places in Years 1 to 6) or the parent and Nursery setting questionnaires have been received (for places in Reception).